StefanLock/docker-ide/README.md

 ```
 To get started you must run __aws sso login__.

-__Note:__ The dockerfile sets the profile to _sso_ so make sure you name your profile sso or update the dockerfile.
+__Note:__ The docker-compose.yml sets the profile to _sso_ so make sure you name your profile sso or update the docker-compose.yml.

 You also have the option of creating the aws credentials file here: _~/.aws/credentials_ to reflect the following:
 ```